ryangary321/solution-ai-barista/README.md

 ## Try it out today

-We recommend trying out this project in Project IDX.
-Click this button to launch the project in Project IDX and follow the steps below to get started.
+We recommend trying out this project in Firebase Studio.
+Click this button to launch the project in Firebase Studio and follow the steps below to get started.

 <a href="https://idx.google.com/import?url=https%3A%2F%2Fgithub.com%2FFirebaseExtended%2Fsolution-ai-barista">
   <picture>